csound-plugins/risset-docs/README.md

 pages for each opcode and produces a manual and index for all external plugins defined in its index.

-The html documentation can be consulted here: XXX
+The html documentation can be consulted here: https://csound-plugins.github.io/risset-docs/

 ![](assets/risset-manual.jpg)